Deep vein thrombosis occurs when a blood clot (also called thrombus) forms in one or more of the deep veins in your body, usually in your legs.

 Anticoagulant medications "thin" the blood, by decreasing its ability to clot.
 They prevent new clots from forming and existing clots from growing larger.
 Common examples of anticoagulant medications are:

-You will require regular blood tests to check how well the anticoagulants are working and if dosage changes may be required.
+You may require regular blood tests to check how well the anticoagulants are working and if dosage changes for warfarin are required.
 Anticoagulant treatment usually continued for at least 3 months to be fully effective in treating a DVT.
 In some cases, it may be required on a long-term basis.

 These are special types of stockings that are made from special elastic to give support to the lower legs, encourage circulation and help to reduce swelling.
 This pressure helps reduce the chances that your blood will pool and clot.
 These stockings are worn on your legs from your feet to about the level of your knees.